 One thing that makes love so difficult is that you have to experience it.
 Trust me, watching the soap opera General Hospital when I was in high school did not help me at all in forming my expectations about love.
-I was very much like Cinderella when I got married.
+I was like Cinderella when I got married.
 I had my vision of love all mapped out in my head.
 Funny my husband did not have that same map.

 There came a time when I began focusing on what didn’t work in our relationship.
 Of course it was his entire fault right?
 Okay, not really!
 Have you ever found yourself focusing on the negative aspects of your relationships, “If he’d only listen to me… If she’d only stop nagging me…” Recognize these thoughts?
 It is real easy to make love messy, confusing, and complicated isn’t it?
 Have you ever said this before,“Our relationship is so hard!”
 Usually we say this when our perceptions of love have taken on patterns of behavior or thoughts that are negative and unhealthy.
 These patterns do not serve us well.

 One perception I had was that since I never saw my parents fight growing up I thought love does not fight.
 I became silently resentful instead.Wow, like that was any better!